 Alternately, if you are restricted to 8 days, camp in the crater on the 7th night and then descend the entire mountain in one day – but that is easier said than done (more on this below).

-Who should ascend via the Western Breach?
+Who should ascend via the Kilimanjaro Western Breach?

 It’s a 1,000 meter steep scramble from camp at 4,900 m (Arrow Glacier Camp) to the crater rim, is a true alpine-adventure style scrambling route (from 16,200’ to 18,900’).
 The entire group must have comparable experience in doing this sort of thing.
 Everyone in the group must have prior experience scrambling on steep slopes where there is the danger of rockfall.
 The entire group must stay together to limit the small rockfall that normally happens when scrambling.

 This is NOT a route for people who have no experience off-trail in steep terrain.
-This route is extremely limiting in terms of who you can sell to…perhaps less then 10% of all potential Kilimanjaro trekkers will be well suited to climb the Western Breach.
-You must qualify each and every person in detail on what climbs they’ve done, and with what frequency, and whether it was recent or in the distant past.
+This route is extremely limiting in terms of who you can sell to…perhaps less than 10% of all potential trekkers will be well suited to climb the Kilimanjaro Western Breach.
+You must qualify each and every person in detail on what climbs they’ve done, with what frequency, and whether it was recent or in the distant past.
 A WB trekker is someone who is a regular mountaineer; someone who lives that lifestyle.
 Unless you have a group of people who all know each other and regularly do these types of activities together, it’s not a good idea to offer the WB on a group trek.